 Citation Analysis is the process of where the impact or quality of an articles is assessed by counting the number of times the article is mention in others researchers/authors work.
 Citation analysis involves counting the number of times an articles is cited by other works.
 That said, there is no single citation analysis tool for collecting cited references.
 In order to complete a thorough citation analysis you will have to look at multiple databases to find all possible cited references.
 UK Libraries offers several resources that can be used to identify cited works including Web of Science.
 Scopus, and Google Scholar.

-Web of Science provides citation analysis for articles and authors.
+Web of Science is one of the most interdisciplinary and most comprehensive citation resource (though it is important to note there are some holes in coverage by date and discipline).
+Citation analysis can be completed at the article, journal, and author level.
 Selecting an article will show times cited, how many cited references there are, and Web of Science usage counts.
 An author can also be selected and the citation network and see H-index, sum of times cited, citing articles, and author position.

 Google Scholar includes a "cited by" feature that takes the user to a page which includes all of the articles that cite the original article.

 Remember: Citation searching in any of these tools means you are only searching titles that are indexed by each database.
 Not all databases index the same.
 No single tool provides a complete count of citations!

 H-Index is a type of citation analysis.
 Web of Science uses the H-Index to quantify research output by measuring author productivity and impact.

 H-Index = number of papers (h) with a citation number ≥ h.